It's a new year, which means we've refreshed the data in our International Voice Report.

 Our research distinguishes between retail and wholesale traffic, as well as between wholesale and direct traffic.

-Wholesale traffic is traffic that is routed to its destination via one or more intermediary carriers.
-In 2018, approximately 327 billion minutes of traffic, equivalent to 70% of retail traffic, was routed via wholesale carriers.
+Wholesale traffic is traffic routed to its destination via one or more intermediary carriers.

 Direct traffic is international traffic that a carrier transports over its own network, and terminates directly with the destination service provider.
-Direct traffic (also called “bilateral” traffic) requires the carrier to have a direct business relationship with the destination service provider, and that the two service providers’ networks are interconnected.
-In 2018, carriers sent approximately 138 billion minutes of international traffic, equivalent to 30% of global traffic, as direct traffic.
+Direct traffic (also called “bilateral” traffic) requires the carrier to have a direct business relationship with the destination service provider and for the two service providers’ networks to be interconnected.